lmzuccarelli/golang-fb-mirror/README.md

 At this point in time the problems/lack of features are
 - mirrorTomirror functionality (not yet tested)
-- no pruning
 - limited tests
-- incremental runs
-- no diff and pruning from previous runs
+- detached api's - need to implement for upstream api changes